webersab/german_general_entity_typing/README.md

 # Setup
 This code can be used to assign FIGER types to general entities in German.
 This can be used as a stand-alone solution to German entity typing, but we recommend to use the output as training data for Chen et al. (2020)'s hierarchical typing system.
 For more details, consult the paper.

 1. Create a virtual environment using the requirements.txt file.
+The python version is 3.6.
 2. Setup pygermanet (https://pypi.org/project/pygermanet/)
 3. Your input file has to be sentence-split German text, one line per sentence.
 4. Modify the input and output file name in preparing_german_silver_data.py